|| How to Design a Memorandum of Understanding

-Created by: Maria Diaz-Romero (CDU), Matt Kirk (Cedars-Sinai), Brittney Lee (UCLA CERP), Arturo Martinez (UCLA CERP), Homero del Pino (CDU), Allison Weber (LA Biomed).
-With contributions by: Rosie Cardenas (UCLA) Elizabeth Lizaola (UCLA), Cristina Punzalen (UCLA), Andrea Jones (HAAF)
+Created by: Maria Diaz-Romero (CDU), Matt Kirk (Cedars-Sinai), Brittney Lee (UCLA CERP), Arturo Martinez (UCLA CERP), Homero del Pino (CDU), Allison Weber (Lundquist/Harbor-UCLA).
+With contributions by: Rosie Cardenas (UCLA), Andrea Jones (HAAF), Elizabeth Lizaola (UCLA), Norma Mtume (Community Partner), Cristina Punzalen (UCLA).

 There are four steps in creating a partnered research project budget: pre-proposal, pre-award, post-award and closeout.
 In the below sections, you will find helpful processes, terms and tips to help you navigate the process.